Please click the logos and pictures to find out more about the individual ministries.

 Episcopal Relief and Development

 During Advent our custom has been to support a special ministry, Episcopal Relief and Development.
 Formerly The Presiding Bishop’s Fund for World Relief, ERD is the Episcopal Church’s heart and hands in a world broken and hurting.
 Whenever a natural disaster occurs and disrupts the lives of people anywhere; whenever war, famine or disease bring pain and death; in places where resources and education are needed for economic growth or agricultural improvement, ERD brings help and comfort and relief to the area and its people.
-Last year the church reached nearly three million people in over forty countries to help “alleviate hunger, improve the food supply, create economic opportunities, promote health and fight disease, while rebuilding, strengthening and educating communities all around the world.”
+The church reaches nearly millions of people in over forty countries to help “alleviate hunger, improve the food supply, create economic opportunities, promote health and fight disease, while rebuilding, strengthening and educating communities all around the world.”
 Our gifts to ERD make this part of the Church’s mission possible.
 We encourage donations to ERD at any time, and during Advent we suggest “alternative gifts” in the form of donations.